dylanswiggett/voxbox/README.md

 ## To do

-* Scenes larger than the box
-* Demand loading
 * Different colors/locks for each voxel side
+* Optimize the distance field
+* More land types
+* Interactive terrain
+* Adaptively clear lighting to allow moving components

 ## Screenshots